“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 Sylvester in the Times of London

 Realizing the Cockettes were no ticket to stardom, Sylvester quit after the opening night in New York City.
 In San Francisco, he performed on the gay nightclub circuit with white male "eye-candy" backup singers.
 They billed themselves as the Hot Band.
 Not satisfied with this line-up, he hired some black drag queen entertainers and spent some time in England.
 Success evaded him.
-Then he met Martha Wash
+Then, he met Martha Wash.

 As Sylvester told the story, he was auditioning for a group of backup singers.
 A thin, pretty white woman performed before heavy-built Wash belted out her song choice.
 Sylvester dismissed the rest of the group and asked Wash if she knew another black woman her size who could sing.
 She recommended her friend, Izora Armstead.
 Sylvester hit pay-dirt.
 According to biographer Joshua Gamson:

 "Something clicked and sighed into place when Sylvester and the Tons got together – something that wasn't there with the Hot Band white boys, for all that they could cook; something that wasn't there with Peter Mintun, for all the beautiful oddness that he and Sylvester shared; something that wasn't even there with the black drag-queen singers, for all the fierceness they projected.
-Izora and Martha were whom he came from and who he was.
+Izora and Martha were who he came from and who he was.
 They were women who got their own.
 They sounded right with Sylvester and looked just right, one on either side of him.
 Plus, next to them, Sylvester, who had grown quite round, looked positively svelte."

 Dance (Disco Heat)